-1. A minimum proportion of the sub-fund's investments met minimum ESG standards, i.e. the companies that the sub-fund invested in were required to meet minimum ESG and E, and S and G score levels.

-2. The identification and analysis of a company's environmental and social factors, including corporate governance practices which formed an integral part of the investment decision making process.

-3. Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises ("OECD") principles.
+- 1. A minimum proportion of the sub-fund's investments met minimum ESG standards, i.e. the issuers that the sub-fund invested in were required to meet minimum ESG and E, and S and G score levels. - 2.
+The identification and analysis of a issuer's environmental and social factors, including corporate governance practices which formed an integral part of the investment decision making process. - 3.
+Consideration of lower carbon intensity investments. - 4.
+Consideration of responsible business practices in accordance with United Nations Global Compact ("UNGC") and OECD Guidelines for Multinational Enterprises ("OECD") principles.
 Where instances of potential violations of UNGC principles were identified, issuers were subject to HSBC's proprietary ESG due diligence checks to determine their suitability for inclusion in the sub-fund's portfolio and, if deemed unsuitable, excluded.
-4. Excluding activities covered by HSBC Asset Management's Responsible Investment Policies the ("Excluded Activities").